 Electives: Grades 10-12

-Advanced Geometry, Probability, Statistics: Graphical Display of Data, Statistics: Hypothesis Testing, Finance & Math 1, Finance & Math 2, Chicago Social Justice Action, Advanced Topics
+Advanced Geometry, Probability, Statistics: Graphical Display of Data, Statistics: Hypothesis Testing, Finance & Math 1, Finance & Math 2, Chicago Social Justice in Action, Advanced Topics

 The upper school science program focuses the attention of the students on the key concepts of science and stresses the processes of science.
 Through hands-on lab work, traditional and multimedia lectures and group discussion, students develop problem-solving and critical-thinking skills.
 Students must successfully complete three years of science study, including one year each of: Physics, Chemistry and Biology.
-Electives are generally open to juniors and seniors only.
+Electives are generally open to juniors and seniors only

 Physics, Honors Physics